Kirapants07/CSCI441_VA_Group1_Spring2023_GardenApp/API/stuff-DO NOT DEPLOY/API Documentation/04 - plantgrowingrelationsip.md

 By default /plantgrowingrelationship requires no URL params.
 This table contains direct relationships between plants that either help or are to be avoided.

+Note: in the below queries plantName(s) have been joined in from their parent tables to make the data more legible.

 Allowed URL params: id, name
 Optional params with special functionality: plant1Name, plant2Name (case sensitive)